LiveOverflow/PwnAdventure3/README.md

 ## Install Client

-Download client from the official website here: http://www.pwnadventure.com/#downloads
+First download the client from the official website here: http://www.pwnadventure.com/#downloads

-To get a client connected to the server, the `server.ini` for the client  has to be modified.
-The server expects that hostnames `master.pwn3` and `game.pwn3` are being used.
-Change client `server.ini` like this:
+To get a client connected to the new server, the `server.ini` for the client has to be modified.
+The server launched with docker expects that hostnames `master.pwn3` and `game.pwn3` are being used (These could theoretically be changed in the docker/setup files).

+The `server.ini` for the client has to look something like this:

 ```
 [MasterServer]